AlexanderFranse/ATM/NOTES.md

   ✅ - Write unit test.
 Input: 100.
 Output: 15
 ✅ - Write function to implement the logic

+# POMODORO 3
+Validate if banknote does not exceed the limit of 1500 ✅ - Write unit test.
+Input: 1700.
+Output: -1

+✅ - Adjust solve function that the false flow returns -1 as well ✅ - Improve code coverage back to 100%

 # REFACTOR
 - Improve text description
-- Add extra validation to check that limit is not exceeded
+✅ - Add extra validation to check that limit is not exceeded
-- Modify isNominalValuePositive method.
-It should return -1 when it is not possible to withdraw banknotes
+- Move solve function to component test level